 2. Using the keys() Method

 Second, we can get the exact same result by using the keys() method.
-That is, we will get the column names by the following code as well.
+We will also get the column names by the following code.

 # Dataframe show all columns